Infant and Child Health

 Overweight and Obesity

 Excess weight is a major risk factor for circulatory disease and cancer.
 It is usually associated with excess food, inadequate physical activity, or both.
-The National Child Measurement Programme records levels of overweight in children at school reception (age 4-5 years) and Year 6 (age 10-11 years).
+The National Child Measurement Programme records levels of overweight in children at school reception (age 4 to 5 years) and Year 6 (age 10 to 11 years).

 Key indicator: Reception Prevalence of Overweight including obesity